 \subsubsection{Scenarios and Projection of REC Deployment}

-The core objective of the simulation framework is to evaluate the market impact of RECs under a range of realistic deployment pathways.
-The calibration of the scenarios is primarily based on the fulfillment - or lack thereof - of Italy’s policy target of 5 GW of installed REC-linked RES capacity by year 2027 as well as on the current REC deployment levels (367.514 MW of PV capacity in operational and design status; 29.646 MW in operational status).
-Three main narrative trajectories are hereby defined:
+The core objective of the simulation framework is to evaluate the market impact of RECs within a range of realistic deployment pathways.
+The calibration of the scenarios is mainly based on the fulfillment - or its lack thereof - of Italy's policy target of 5 GW of installed REC-linked RES capacity by 2027, as well as the current levels of REC deployment (29.646 MW in operation phase; 367.514 MW of PV capacity in operation and design phase).
+We assume uniform proliferation speed from 2024 to 2027\footnote{\textcolor{black}{A uniform proliferation means that each year an equal amount of new REC-driven capacity is deployed.
+This assumption is chosen for simplification purpose because the objective of this paper is to assess the possibility of the effect of RECs on the wholesale market equilibrium and the effect's direction across the seasons rather than to perform a specific forecasting exercise}.} Three main narrative trajectories are hereby defined:

-\begin{itemize} \item \textbf{Policy Scenario:} this scenario assumes the full achievement of the 5 GW target by 2027, reflecting an optimistic rollout of RECs in terms of both regulatory support and investment mobilization. \item \textbf{Half-way (HW) Scenario:} we assume the steady proliferation of the 2024 deployed capacity, with 0.368 GW in operational and design status, reaching 1.47 GW by 2027. \item \textbf{Business-as-usual (BU) Scenario:} this scenario assumes no significant acceleration in REC deployment beyond the current trend, with 29.646 MW in operational status in 2024.
-For the 2027 projection, we again assume the steady proliferation of the 2024 operational capacity, reaching 0.119 GW. \end{itemize}